miharothl/und-sdc-behavrioal-cloning/ml/sdc/project3/writeup_report.md

 In order to generate more data points the following data augmentation techniques were used (`tools/data_generation.py`):

 * center and both left and right camera images were used and steering angle updated
-* random brightness to the image
+* random brightness of the image
-* random flip of the image and steering angles updated to make data set symmetrical
+* random flip of the image and steering angles updated to make dataset symmetrical
 * random horizontal translation of the image and steering angles updated
 * random vertical translation of the image to improve driving in hilly conditions
 * random stripes of shadows to improve behaviour where shadows are casted